peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

 ## The Changelog <a name="changelog">&nbsp;</a>

-* v1.0.0 - Initial launch
+* v1.0.0 - Initial launch.

-* v1.0.1 - Added more info to intro
+* v1.0.1 - Added more info to intro.

-* v1.0.2 - Added version tracker
+* v1.0.2 - Added version tracker.

-* v1.1.2 - Added alternatives to Hartl’s tutorial
+* v1.1.2 - Added alternatives to Hartl’s tutorial.

-* v1.1.3 - Added my contact information
+* v1.1.3 - Added my contact information.

-* v1.1.4 - Added call for action for feedback
+* v1.1.4 - Added call for action for feedback.

-* v1.1.5 - Added Changelog
+* v1.1.5 - Added Changelog.

-* v1.1.6 - Added more info about “multiple routes” to intro
+* v1.1.6 - Added more info about “multiple routes” to intro.

-* v1.2.6 - Added info on programming bootcamps
+* v1.2.6 - Added info on programming bootcamps.

-* v1.2.7 - Added more info on Python
+* v1.2.7 - Added more info on Python.

-* v1.3.7 - Added an explicit step for HTML/CSS
+* v1.3.7 - Added an explicit step for HTML/CSS.

-* v1.3.8 - Added more info on when one can apply to an internship / Junior position
+* v1.3.8 - Added more info on when one can apply to an internship / Junior position.

-* v1.4.8 - Added another re-evaluate period
+* v1.4.8 - Added another re-evaluate period.

-* v1.4.9 - Added Codility to the list of problem sets
+* v1.4.9 - Added Codility to the list of problem sets.

-* v1.4.10 - Added info on Hack Reactor
+* v1.4.10 - Added info on Hack Reactor.

-* v1.4.11 - Added FizzBuzz test for the first step
+* v1.4.11 - Added FizzBuzz test for the first step.

-* v1.5.11 - Added more info on getting a job
+* v1.5.11 - Added more info on getting a job.

-* v1.5.12 - Reorganized some of the steps
+* v1.5.12 - Reorganized some of the steps.

-* v1.6.12 - Added a step for SQL
+* v1.6.12 - Added a step for SQL.

 * v1.6.13 - Minor fixes.